Achieving the Asymptotically Optimal Sample Complexity of Offline Reinforcement Learning: A DRO-Based Approach

 \section{Conclusion}

-In this paper, we revisit the problem of offline reinforcement learning from the angle of distributional robustness.
-We develop a DRO-based framework to solve offline reinforcement learning.
+In this paper, we revisit the problem of offline reinforcement learning from a novel angle of distributional robustness.
+We develop a DRO-based approach to solve offline reinforcement learning.
 Our approach directly incorporates conservatism in estimating the transition dynamics instead of penalizing the reward of less-visited state-action pairs.
 Our algorithms are based on the robust dynamic programming approach, which is computationally efficient.
-We focus on the challenging partial coverage setting, and develop two uncertainty sets: the Hoeffding-style and the less conservative Bernstein-style.
-For the Hoeffding-style uncertainty set, we theoretically characterize its sample complexity, and show it matches with the best one of the LCB-based approaches using the Hoeffding-style bonus term.
-For the Bernstein-style uncertainty set, we show its sample complexity matches with the minimax lower bound in terms of the dependence on $(1-\gamma)$ and $\epsilon$.
-Our results provide an alternative DRO-based framework to efficiently and effectively solve the problem of offline reinforcement learning as the LCB-based approaches.
+We focus on the challenging partial coverage setting, and develop two uncertainty sets: the distribution-based and the less conservative value-function-based.
+For the distribution-based uncertainty set, we theoretically characterize its sample complexity, and show it matches with the best one of the LCB-based approaches using the distribution-based bonus term.
+For the value-function-based uncertainty set, we show its sample complexity is asymptotically minimax optimal, with a constant-level burn-in cost.
+Our results provide a DRO-based framework, an alternative approach to efficiently and effectively solve the problem of offline reinforcement learning.

-\textbf{Limitations}: Our method is a model-based approach for the tabular setting.
-It is of future interest to study the offline RL together with function approximation and in the model-free setting.

-\textbf{Negative societal impact}: To the best of the authors’ knowledge, this study does not have any potential negative impact on society.